 3D printing is making its presence in the global construction sector.
 Habitas, an international 3D printing hotel company recently bid to bring the concept to tourist destinations within the kingdom.

-Using 3D printing technology to produce prefabricated slats decreases construction time and costs, while being more ecologically conscious.
+Using 3D printing technology to produce prefabricated slats decreases construction time and costs while being more ecologically conscious.
 In Saudi Arabia, the technology is being embraced as a novel strategy for combatting the ongoing housing crisis.
-With no on-site waste, and a reduced need for manpower, the 3D prefabricated housing market is estimated to reach USD 2 billion by 2024.
+With no on-site waste and a reduced need for manpower, the 3D prefabricated housing market is estimated to reach USD 2 billion by 2024.

 What Does This All Mean for Saudi Construction Companies?

 With an estimated industry value of USD 300 billion, now is the perfect time for construction companies to find new avenues of growth in Saudi Arabia, with new construction technology being the obvious choice.
 2019 and 2020 have already proven that the construction industry, the kingdom’s second-largest economy driver after oil, is showing no signs of slowing down.
-Construction companies who embrace forward-thinking, technology-focused practices are in pole position to take advantage of Kingdom’s drive towards embracing new technology throughout its countless mega projects.
+Construction companies who embrace forward-thinking, technology-focused practices are in pole position to take advantage of the Kingdom’s drive towards embracing new technology throughout its countless mega projects.

 To learn more about how Binex can help support you in construction projects using smarter technologies, get in touch with us here.